Disposable NFC Biomarker Patches

 This patented technology is covered under issued patents in North America, Asia and Europe.

 The detection of toxins, specific proteins, and DNA in very small fluid samples is increasingly possible using advanced nanomaterials.
-The Gentag biomarkers platform is covered by 93 issued patents (held in our patent holding company Altivera, LLC).
+The Gentag biomarkers platform is covered by over 40 issued patents (held in our patent holding company Altivera, LLC).
 Gentag is working with some of the leaders in microelectronics and biosensors to develop cutting-edge printable molecular-level sensors.

 Disposable NFC Lab-on-a-Chip

 NFC can be combined with lab-on-a-chip microfluidics technology to create a powerful new platform for advanced on-the-spot diagnostics with cell phones.
-The technology can be used for protein detection, DNA analyses, or drug delivery.
+The technology can be used for protein detection, DNA or RNA analyses, or drug delivery.

-Disposable NFC Immunoassays
+Disposable NFC Rapid Tests

 Sensor Arrays for Phones

 Gentag owns a number of groundbreaking patents covering the uses of person-specific chemicals sensors in cell phones for threat and allergen detection.
-Using the patented Gentag “reverse e-nose” technology, a mobile device can be trained to recognize the environmental factors that trigger asthma or an allergic reaction in a given individual, allowing the creation of truly personalized genomic devices.
+Using the patented Gentag “e-nose” technology, a mobile device can be trained to recognize the environmental factors that trigger asthma or an allergic reaction in a given individual, allowing the creation of truly personalized genomic devices.